geyang/ml_logger/README.md

 easy to use, we made it so that you can use ml-logger with zero configuration, logging to your local hard-drive by default.
-When the logging directory field `logger.configure(log_directory= <your directory>)` is an http end point, the logger will instantiate a fast, future based logging server that launches http requests in a different thread.
+When the logging directory field `logger.configure(log_directory= <your directory>)` is an http end point, the logger will instantiate a fast, future based logging client that launches http requests in a separate thread.
 We optimized the client so that it won't slow down your training code.

 API wise, ML-logger makes it easy for you to log textual printouts, simple